 DI: What are your future plans?
 What is next for you?

-ZL : I’m not entirely sure what the future holds, but I plan to stay curious, keep working hard, and continue exploring the world and its possibilities.
-My goal is to constantly learn, grow, and discover new opportunities, both in design and in life.
-This approach helps me stay innovative and open to new experiences, ensuring that I can continue to create impactful and meaningful designs.
+HL : We’re not entirely sure what the future holds, but we plan to stay curious, keep working hard, and continue exploring the world and its possibilities.
+Our goal is to keep learning, growing, and discovering new opportunities—both in design and in life.
+This mindset helps us stay innovative and open to new experiences, so we can continue creating impactful and meaningful designs that make a difference.

 DI: Do you work as a team, or do you develop your designs yourself?